blakesmods/web/apps/web/content/docs/mysticalagriculture/awakening-recipes.md

 ```

 ### Essence Vessel Colors (v7.0.0+)
-By default the 4 elemental essences have colors assigned.
+By default, the 4 elemental essences have colors assigned.
 To set the colors for any additional items you plan on using, you can create a resource pack containing an `essence_vessel_colors.json` file.

 This file is a single JSON object where the keys are the item IDs and the values are hex color codes.
 Below is the `essence_vessel_colors.json` included in the mod by default.
 ```json